The most recent CHNA-HIP can be found here:

 Public Health Emergency Planning & Preparedness

 Homemaking services are available to those with a medical need.
-Services are based on a sliding fee scale according to income and resources and include simple personal cares, homemaking chores and grocery shopping.
+Services are based on a sliding fee scale according to income and resources.
+Includes simple personal cares, homemaking chores and grocery shopping.
 Eligibility requirements include a medical need and the ability to be safe in the home when the homemaker is not there.
 This service is not 24/7 but Monday-Friday.
 Participants may not be eligible for similar services through another source.